mimibak/portfolio-testlab/README.md

 ### Run the clone command

-Paste the copied SSH URL and run the clone comman
+Paste the copied SSH URL and run the clone command

 ```bash
 #git clone